aglotoff/html-project-template/docs/README.md

 * [Available Gulp Tasks](available-gulp-tasks.md) - The complete list of
 available gulp tasks
 * [Project Organization](project-organization.md) - File system organization
+* [Block Generation](block-generation.md) - Block generation using a
+command-line utility
 * [Deploying over FTP](deploying-over-ftp.md) - Instruction on how to deploy the production-ready files using FTP